kwameaj67/BoltFood/README.md

 # BoltFood-Clone
-Decided to build some few screens of one of my favourite apps BolfFood.
+Decided to build some few screens of one of my favourite apps BoltFood.

 ### Note ⚙️
 The application was built using: